Leaf Peeping Road Trips

 Located just an hour northeast of San Diego, Cuyamaca Rancho State Park is known for its beautiful black oaks, which turn a stunning golden yellow in the fall.
 The park offers hiking trails, camping, and breathtaking views of the colorful landscape.

-A short drive from Cuyamaca Rancho State Park, the historic town of Julian, CA is another must-visit for fall color enthusiasts.
-Stroll down Main Street, sample the famous apple pie, and take in the rich autumn hues of the local oak and maple trees.
+A short drive from Cuyamaca Rancho State Park, the historic town of Julian, CA is another must-visit and a local favorite for fall color enthusiasts.
+Stroll down Main Street, sample the famous apple pie, sip on hot apple cider, and take in the rich autumn hues of the local oak and maple trees.

 For those willing to venture further north, Plumas-Eureka State Park in the Sierra Nevada mountains offers a stunning autumn landscape with a mix of trees that change colors in the fall and evergreens.
 The park's hiking trails provide ample opportunity to indulge in the colorful scenery.

-Host to some of the state’s most incredible landscapes and landmarks, Yosemite National Park is a world-renowned destination that's breathtaking any time of year.
+For a weekend getaway with some of the state’s best autumn scenery, Yosemite National Park is a world-renowned destination that's breathtaking any time of year.
 In the fall, the valley's black oaks turn a golden hue, while the dogwoods display fiery reds.
-Hike the park's iconic trails to fully appreciate the autumn beauty.
+While spring brings peak waterfall season, Vernal and Nevada Falls often continue flowing into autumn.

 The June Lake Loop, located north of Mammoth Lakes, is a scenic drive that showcases the vibrant fall colors of the Eastern Sierra.
 The aspen-lined shores of June, Gull, Silver, and Grant Lakes burst with gold and orange hues in late September and early October.